nocejo/trev/README.md

 # OPTIONS

+Command line structure: after the script name two optional arguments (see below) can follow, ++mark and start+, in this order; then a serie of option/argument can follow; and finally, an optional filter argument closes the invocation.
+Order is mandatory.

 ## ARGUMENTS

 No arguments are required.
 Optional arguments can be issued to set a marking tag, a task number for the review to start and/or a taskwarrior filter.
 Order is mandatory (see below).

 - [++mark]

     If first argument starts with '++', as in 'trev.pl ++mark', the marking tag will be set to '+mark', marking action to 'modify +mark' and unmarking action to 'modify -mark'.
 Double '+' is required in order to distinguish from a regular tag intended to be used as a filter.
 If not set, default marking attribute is 'active', marking action is 'start' and unmarking action is 'stop' ('active' is not a taskwarrior tag but a report; this is not the more general case, which is intended to use a tag + modify).

 - [start+]

     A numeric argument ending in '+' as in 'trev.pl 113+' , following an optional '++mark' and preceding any filter, requests the script to start reviewing at task number 113, and proceed to the end of the list.
 This can be useful when resuming an interrupted long review.
 Final '+' is required in order to distinguish from a just-one-task filter, like in 'trev.pl 113'.

 - [filter]

     The rest of the line is taken as a taskwarrior filter --task number(s), report name, tag, bare term... see EXAMPLES below.
 May be not all filters can be correctly interpreted.

+    ## COMMAND LINE OPTIONS

+- [-T /Additional text/]

+    Adds 'Additional text' to the upper label, after 'Selected (mark): ', as a reminder or explanation.
+Some characters (as !) have a significance for the shell and must be escaped (as \\!).

+- [-t /Additional text/]

+    Adds 'Additional text' to the upper label, after 'Reviewing filter (n/m): ', as a reminder or explanation.
+Some characters (as !) have a significance for the shell and must be escaped (as \\!).

-Argument order is mandatory: if a marking tag is specified it must be issued as the first argument; starting task number can be first (if no marking tag) or second (first is marking tag).
-Filter can go in third, second or first place, depending if none or other(s) argument(s) appear.
+Argument/option order is mandatory: if a marking tag is specified it must be issued as the first argument; starting task number can be first (if no marking tag) or second (first is marking tag).
+Filter must go at the end of the line.
+Between arguments and filter options can be issued.

 ### EXAMPLES